Fire classification: Flammable liquids

-Flammable gases: Class B (US) / Class C (EU/AU)
+Flammable gases

 Fires involving flammable gases fall under Class C in the European/Australian system, and Class B (along with flammable liquids) in the US system.
 This can include natural gas, hydrogen, propane, and butane.

 Due to the nature of the fuel, these fires can be difficult to extinguish.
 The most effective techniques for the control of a flammable gas fire are to stop the flow of fuel (by turning off any gas taps or valves) or to displace the supply of oxygen.
 Control of fires involving flammable gases where the gas source cannot be controlled must be carefully managed.
 If the flames are extinguished, but the gas continues to leak, an explosive atmosphere may be created, and the gas may find a source for reignition outside of the originally affected area.
 Strategies employed to manage these fires may include trying to direct or contain the fire to prevent the ignition of other fuels whilst work is done to control the fuel supply.